-Carlo Ratti, director of "Senseable City Lab" at MIT and founding partner of design and innovation practice CRA
+In dialogue with the director of the "Senseable City Lab" at MIT and founding partner of the design and innovation practice CRA

 How will future transportation change our cities?
 Flying cars are not likely says Carlo Ratti, architect and engineer.
 Urban mobility will be revolutionized to a greater extent by car sharing, autonomous vehicles and smart roads.

 “For 95 percent of the time, private vehicles are stationary in parking lots, traffic jams, and even parked at people’s homes,” is how Carlo Ratti describes the inefficient state of worldwide car usage.
 The engineer, architect and director of the “Senseable City Lab” at the Massachusetts Institute of Technology (MIT) feels the solution lies in car sharing concepts whose importance will increase exponentially with the growing number of automated vehicles: “Sharing a car can replace ten to 30 others.”
 Among other things, Ratti deals with the question of how future transportation systems will change urban life.

 According to Ratti, fully automated vehicles will revolutionize urban transportation: “They will dissolve the divide between private and public transportation.
 ‘Your’ car can drive you to work in the morning and then family members or somebody from your social media community can use it for the rest of the day.”

 Carsharing and autonomous vehicles could mean fewer cars and therefore more space that could be put to other uses.
 Not only on the roads: “For every car in the United States, there are approximately three parking spaces — not including the private ones in front of houses.
 All in all, it totals about 13,000 square kilometers, which corresponds to an area bigger than Puerto Rico.”
 This space could be used for playgrounds or urban gardening — creativity knows no bounds when converting such free spaces.